Constructing equivalences between quantum group fusion categories and Huang-Lepowsky modular categories via quantum gauge groups: Doplicher-Roberts and Huang problems

-Our starting point to approach this problem arose from a related problem generously posed by Sergio Doplicher in the 90s to the author in a different setting, that of algebraic quantum field theory.
-We try to explain this problem.
+Our starting point to approach this problem arose from a related problem posed by Doplicher and Roberts in the axiomatic setting of the operator algebraic approach to quantum field theory (AQFT).

-Our approach to Huang problem is based on interpreting Finkelberg-Kazhdan-Lusztig equivalence as an extension to quantum groups of Doplicher-Roberts duality theory for the important class of WZW models that are described by affine Lie algebras at positive integer levels.
-We shall briefly come back to the previous history of these important models in physics.
+{\bf Problem posed in Section 7 in \cite{DR}.} {\it Can we extend the duality theory for compact groups [61] Theorem 6.1 to more general objects, by replacing strict symmetric monoidal C*-categories by strict braided monoidal C*-categories?
+What is the full class of compact group-like objects which arise in this way?}

-Algebraic quantum field theory had been initiated by Haag and Kastler in \cite{Haag_Kastler} in the 60s, and developed by founding breakthrough works by Doplicher, Haag, and Roberts \cite{DHR}, \cite{DHR2}, \cite{DR_qft1}, \cite{DR_qft2} in the 70s.
-We refer to the book by Haag \cite{Haag}, for an in-depth introduction to this theory, based on functional analysis, and more specifically on operator algebras, and also for more references.
+We next explain this problem and connect it to Huang's problem.
+Algebraic quantum field theory was initiated by Haag and Kastler in \cite{Haag_Kastler} in the 1960s, and developed by founding breakthrough works by Doplicher, Haag, and Roberts \cite{DHR}, \cite{DHR2}, \cite{DR_qft1}, \cite{DR_qft2} in the 1970s.
+The operator algebraic approach to QFT joins high rigour provided by the operator algebra methods with first principles in physics on which the theory is formulated.
+We refer to the book by Haag \cite{Haag}, for an in-depth introduction to this theory.

-In this context, I learned from private discussions that for high dimensional quantum field theories categorical structures in their study first emerged from the discovery by Doplicher of the notion of localized endomorphism of the local observable algebra, allowing composition of two of them which was understood as a strict tensor product structure.
-The mentioned works by Doplicher, Haag, and Roberts led to a deep construction of the structure of a rigid symmetric strict tensor $C^*$-category with simple unit, starting from first principles in physics.
+In the context of high dimensional quantum field theories, categorical structures first emerged from the discovery of the notion of localized endomorphism of the local observable algebra, allowing composition of two of them which was understood as a strict tensor product structure.
+The mentioned works by Doplicher, Haag, and Roberts led to a deep construction of the structure of a rigid symmetric strict tensor $C^*$-category with simple unit.